-As an event organiser it’s your responsibility to manage risks to ensure work health and safety is a priority.
+As an event organiser it’s your responsibility to manage work health and safety risks.
 Good planning and organisation is essential to keep you, your workers and the public safe.
 The level of detail in your planning depends on the size and complexity of your event.

-Event organisers must identify and manage hazards, work out the associated risks and how to remove or control them.
+Event organisers must identify and manage hazards.
 Managing the risks is key to putting on an event that is both safe and enjoyable.

 Communication with your workers is a great way to confirm you have thought of all risks.
 To ensure they know safety is your main priority: